-When getting a mortgage, a 20% down payment is typically the standard.
-Since the liability for the lender is generally only the remainder between the home value and the amount outstanding on the loan, the 20% adds a nice buffer against the costs of foreclosure, selling the home again, and natural value variationsin the event a borrower doesn't pay.
+A 20% down payment is usually accepted when buying a house.
+Considering the risk for the lender is often only the difference between the home value and the sum outstanding on the loan, the 20% adds a nice cushion against the charges of foreclosure, reselling the home, and typical value fluctuationson the chance that a purchaser doesn't pay.

-PMI can be pricey to a borrower in that the $40-$50 a month per $100,000 borrowed is rolled into the mortgage payment and frequently isn't even tax deductible.
-Opposite from a piggyback loan where the lender takes in all the deficits, PMI is money-making for the lender because they acquire the money, and they receive payment if the borrower defaults.
+PMI is pricey to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and oftentimes isn't even tax deductible.
+Contradictory to a piggyback loan where the lender consumes all the costs, PMI is favorable for the lender because they collect the money, and they get the money if the borrower defaults.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How can a home buyer prevent bearing the cost of PMI?
+How can a homebuyer refrain from bearing the expense of PMI?

-The Homeowners Protection Act of 1998 requires the lenders on most loans to automatically terminate the PMI when the principal balance of the loan reaches 78 percent of the initial loan amount.
-The law stipulates that, at the request of the home owner, the PMI must be dropped when the principal amount reaches only 80 percent.
-So, acute homeowners can get off the hook a little early.
+With the implementation of The Homeowners Protection Act of 1998, on most loans lenders are forced to automatically terminate the PMI when the principal balance of the loan equals 78 percent of the primary loan amount.
+Wise home owners can get off the hook sooner than expected.
+The law promises that, at the request of the home owner, the PMI must be released when the principal amount equals just 80 percent.

-Since it can take many years to arrive at the point where the principal is only 20% of the initial amount borrowed, it's important to know how your home has grown in value.
-After all, all of the appreciation you've obtained over the years counts towards removing PMI.
-So why pay it after the balance of your loan has dropped below the 80% mark?
-Your neighborhood may not be following the national trends and/or your home may have acquired equity before things simmered down, so even when nationwide trends forecast falling home values, you should understand that real estate is local.
+Considering it can take countless years to arrive at the point where the principal is just 20% of the initial amount borrowed, it's crucial to know how your home has appreciated in value.
+After all, any appreciation you've accomplished over the years counts towards dismissing PMI.
+So what's the reason for paying it after the balance of your loan has fallen below the 80% mark?
+Your neighborhood may not be reflecting the national trends and/or your home might have acquired equity before things settled down, so even when nationwide trends forecast declining home values, you should understand that real estate is local.

-An accredited, licensed real estate appraiser can help home owners understand just when their home's equity rises above the 20% point, as it's a tough thing to know.
-It is an appraiser's job to recognize the market dynamics of their area.
-At Personal Service Realty's Residential Valuation Group, we're masters at identifying value trends in Jacksonville, Duval County and surrounding areas, and we know when property values have risen or declined.
-Faced with figures from an appraiser, the mortgage company will often drop the PMI with little trouble.
+An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a hard thing to know.
+It is an appraiser's job to keep up with the market dynamics of their area.
+At Personal Service Realty's Residential Valuation Group, we know when property values have risen or declined.
+We're experts at pinpointing value trends in Jacksonville, Duval County and surrounding areas.
+Faced with information from an appraiser, the mortgage company will usually cancel the PMI with little effort.
 At which time, the homeowner can retain the savings from that point on.